 I want to posit a concept from my roasting handbook: Modulating the Flavor Profile of Coffee: One Roaster’s Manifesto.
 The idea is that developing body is linked to the Maillard reaction during a roast, specifically, to the formation of melanoidins.

 Melanoidins are brown, high molecular weight polymers formed during the Maillard reaction.
 In their book Espresso: The Science of Quality, Andrea Illy and Rinantonio Viani cite research linking melanoidins with texture.
-Interestingly enough, there is also linkage between molecular weight and viscosity.
+Interestingly enough, there is also a link between molecular weight and viscosity.
 Essentially, higher molecular weight yields greater viscosity.
-Therefore, it would stand to reason that more melanoidins created by the Maillard reaction would yield higher overall molecular weight, which would lead to a greater viscosity and a sense of weight or thickness when relating to mouthfeel.
+Therefore, it would stand to reason that more melanoidins—created by the Maillard reaction—would deliver a higher overall molecular weight, leading to a greater viscosity and a sense of weight or thickness as it relates to mouthfeel.

-The awesome thing about this information is that we can (to a degree) control how the Maillard reaction occurs in our roasters through the adjustment of our profiles.
-The Maillard reaction begins around the same time you notice the beans change from green (pale green) to yellow in your roaster.
+The fantastic thing about this information is that we can—to a degree—control how the Maillard reaction occurs in our roasters by adjusting our profiles.
+The Maillard reaction begins approximately when you notice the beans change from green (pale green) to yellow in your roaster.

 These reactions will continue until the bean runs out of reactants, or you cool the beans by dropping the coffee into the cooling tray or starting the cooling cycle.
 It may continue a little after depending on your cooling apparatus’s efficiency.

 In my experimentation and cuppings, I have noticed that the longer the Maillard reaction is allowed to continue, the greater the experience of the intensity of body (texture, viscosity, thickness).
 On the other hand, the shorter the time allowed for the Maillard reaction, the weaker the intensity or perception of body.